dariobig/Frigg/README.md

 * `frigg.parameterPattern`: specifies the parameters regex pattern,
   * defaults to: `@@[^@\\s]+@@`
 * `frigg.deleteMissingParams`: if true automatically deletes parameter values from the json file if deleted from the template file
-* `frigg.templateFolder`: set a default folder to store common template files
+* `frigg.templatesFolder`: set a default folder to store common template files

 ## Known Issues